ringo/ringojs/README.txt

     ringo test/all

-To create a new web application, use the admin/create script.
-This will copy an simple skeleton app to the location you define.
+To create a new web application, use the ringo-admin create script.
+This will copy a simple skeleton app to the location you define.
 You can pass the application directory as command line argument, or the script will prompt you for it.

-    ringo admin/create [appdir]
+    ringo-admin create [appdir]

 Run ringo with the -h or --help switch to get more information about available command line options.
 For example, the -i or --interactive option